EclesioMeloJunior/golang-awsome-api/README.md

 make docker
 ```

-Then the application will be running at http://localhost:8080
+Then the application will be running at http://localhost:8080, and documentation at http://localhost:8080/swagger/index.html

 ### Without docker